mysmbcom/objectsearch/README.md

 - **Background removal** can interfere with object recognition and similarity matching
 - **Varying color of object** affect comaparing object to object
 - **Different image sizes and aspect ratios** require standardization for neural network inputs
-- **Inconsistent object positioning** within images can lead to poor embeddings
+- **Inconsistent object positioning** affect comaparing object to object

 ### Each Normalization Step